 Collagen is the long-chain of amino acids that builds our skin, connective tissue and bones but cannot be absorbed through our diet.
 It is made primarily of three amino acids — proline, hydroxyproline and glycine —which gives it unique functional properties different from all other proteins.
 This also makes it the most important structural protein in the body.

 Collagen is formed from three very long chains of over 1,000 amino acids twisting into a helix conformation.
 This tightly twisted helix gives collagen the strength to build our body, but is difficult to break down during digestion and too large to cross the intestinal wall, so in it’s unhydrolyzed, full-length form, collagen is not an effective oral supplement.

 What Are Collagen Peptides?

 Collagen peptides, or collagen hydrolysate, are short chains of amino acids derived from collagen.
-You can find them in the form of protein powder.
 To understand the difference between collagen versus collagen peptides, it is important to understand that collagen peptides and gelatin are made by breaking down the full-length collagen molecules.
 They are made of the same amino acids as collagen, but they have different properties.